talaosman/talaosman/README.md

 ✉️ You can contact me at **talawww@hotmail.com**
 📱 Phone: **+961 78841333**
 🎓 Currently studying **B.S. in Computer Science, Antonine University (09/2022 – 09/2025)**
-🧠 Always learning and improving my skills in **Full-Stack Development, Mobile Apps, and UI/UX Design**
+🧠 Always learning and improving my skills in **Full-Stack Development, Web and mobile Apps, and UI/UX Design**

 ---